Chapter Five XII

 “If Eloise and Daria can find a way to normalize them, it will be the penultimate achievement.
 Hard to grasp, a girl with no formal education who can make any machine obey her, and a Russian sociopath joining up to find a way to turn down the amygdala and turn up the prefrontal cortex, less emotion, better judgment.”

-Sunset comes earlier here, the mountains to the west cuts off the sun, makes for a beautiful mountain top, light streaming over, then a red-orange furnace behind the mountain until it sinks beneath the horizon.
+Sunset comes earlier here, the mountains to the west cut off the sun, makes for a beautiful mountain top, light streaming over, then a red-orange furnace behind the mountain until it sinks beneath the horizon.

 My cue to start dinner, Amaya is tending bar.
-Daria is simple, a cold shot of Russian Standard, Chloe and Amaya like it on the rocks with an onion, olive, or a half teaspoon of orange bitters.
+Daria is simple, a cold shot of Russian Standard, Chloe and Amaya like it on the rocks with an onion, olive, or a dash of orange bitters.
 Dasha’s preference is tart, Angostura bitters, or a couple of drops of Peychaud’s.
 We keep a jar of broccoli, cauliflower and carrots marinating in apple cider vinegar, good for a tart crunchy snack, or in Dasha’s case an additive to her vodka over ice.

 Amaya, “Dasha’s drink is like battery acid.”